ChathuRaaksha/laravel-api-test/README.md

 cp .env.example .env
 ```
 Then update the `.env` file with your database credentials and other configuration settings.
+Add ADMIN_EMAIL= for configure admin mail address in .env

 4. Set up the database
 ```bash